Abdulk-A/Acro/README.md

 | ![Add Acronym](imgs/Acro-demo1.png) | ![Enter Meaning](imgs/Acro-demo2.png) | ![View List](imgs/Acro-demo3.png) |

 ## Overview
-**Acro** lets you quickly add, view, and expand acronyms in a clean and modern dark-themed interface.
+**Acro** lets you quickly add, view, and expand acronyms in a clean and modern interface.

 ### Features
 - Add new acronyms with their meanings